big-data-and-economics/big-data-class-materials/README.md

 Economics is at the forefront of developing statistical methods for analyzing data collected from uncontrolled sources.
 Since econometrics addresses challenges in estimation such as sample selection bias and treatment effects identification, the discipline is well-suited for the analysis of large and unsystematically collected datasets.
 This course introduces statistical (machine) learning methods, which have been developed for analyzing such datasets but which have only recently been implemented in economic research.
 We will cover a variety of topics including data collection, data management, data description, causal inference, and data visualization.
 The course also explores how econometrics and statistical learning methods cross-fertilize and can be used to advance knowledge in the numerous domains where large volumes of data are rapidly accumulating.
 We will also cover the ethics of data collection and analysis.
 The course will be taught in *R*.

 ## FAQ

+### If you find a typo in these lecture notes

+Please raise an issue or submit a pull request.
+For those taking this course, I offer a 2.5% bonus on your final grade for issuing a *pull request* to any open source material -- including these lecture notes.
+This can be to fix a typo or to fix a bug in the code.

 ### How do I download this material and keep up to date with any changes?